Sokolov, Czech Republic: History

-Until 1918, the town was part of the Austrian monarchy (Austrian side after the compromise of 1867), head of the Falkenau a.d.
-Eger District, one of the 94 Bezirkshauptmannschaften in Bohemia.
+From 1867 to 1918, the town was part of Austria-Hungary, head of the Falkenau an der Eger District, one of the 94 Bezirkshauptmannschaften in Bohemia.
 In 1919, the town, being part of the continuous German Sprachraum, was proclaimed part of the Republic of German-Austria, but shortly afterwards became part of the First Czechoslovak Republic.

-From 1938 to 1945 it was one of the municipalities in Sudetenland.
-During World War II, Falkenau was the site of a sub-camp of the Flossenbürg concentration camp.
-The camp at Falkenau was captured by the U.S. 1st Infantry Division on 6 May 1945.
-Nearly all of the town's population, being Germans, were expelled after 1945.
+From 1938 to 1945, the town was occupied by Nazi Germany and administered as part of Reichsgau Sudetenland.
+During World War II, in April 1941, the Stalag 359 prisoner-of-war camp was established in the town by the occupiers, however, it was relocated to Poniatowa in German-occupied Poland in September 1941.
+The town was also the site of a sub-camp of the Flossenbürg concentration camp, which was liberated the U.S. 1st Infantry Division on 6 May 1945.
+Nearly all of the town's population, being Germans, were expelled after 1945 in accordance with the Potsdam Agreement.

 Demographics

+Economy

+The region is known for mining of lignite.
+The largest employer based in the town is Sokolovská uhelná, a major Czech mining company.

 Transport

-The D6 motorway runs through the town.
+The D6 motorway from Karlovy Vary to Cheb runs through the town.

+Sokolov is located on the major railway lines Prague–Cheb and Plzeň–Karlovy Vary.
+The town is also the starting point of a railway line heading to Kraslice and Mehltheuer in Germany.

 Sport

-The town is home to a professional football club, FK Baník Sokolov.
+The town is home to the football club FK Baník Sokolov.
+It used to play in the Czech National Football League (second tier), but today it plays in lower amateur tiers.

 Sights

 The Church of Saint James the Great is one of the landmarks of the town centre.
 It was first documented in the 13th century and rebuilt in the late Renaissance style in 1632–1637.
 In 1671–1681, it was modified in the early Baroque style.
 The church tower is built in the spirit of the Saxon Renaissance.

-The Sokolov Château was built on the site of a former water fortress in late Renaissance and early Baroque styles.
+The Sokolov Castle was built on the site of a former water fortress in late Renaissance and early Baroque styles.
 In 1800–1805, the building was modified in the Neoclassical style.
-Since 1960, the château has been the seat of the Regional Museum, focused mainly on the development of mining and the history of the region.
+Since 1960, the castle has been the seat of the Regional Museum, focused mainly on the development of mining and the history of the region.

+A cultural monument is the former Capuchin monastery with the Church of Saint Anthony of Padua.
+It dates from the end of the 17th century.
+Today, the premises of the monastery are privately owned and the premises of the church serves as a concert and exhibition hall.